unchainedshop/unchained/packages/core-subscriptions/README.md

-# Quotations (Unchained Engine)
+# Subscriptions (Unchained Engine)

-This package contains business logic and database abstraction for quotations in Unchained.
+This package contains business logic and database abstraction for subscriptions in Unchained.